claclacla/Recipe-for-a-CQRS-ES-baked-with-Ruby-on-rails-Socket.io-and-Docker/README.md

     * CORS
     * File upload using AWS S3
     * Add a more complex API payload object
+    * Add a config file(The rabbitmq address is statically written on message_broker.rb file)

 * Web sockets:
     * requests parameters and payloads parsers